 It allows users to stream music wirelessly to a stereo system using their mobile devices or computers.

-The Spot Finder technology makes it easier for users to set up the extender and place it in an ideal location.
-Dual-band technology enables the extender to transmit at 2.4GHz and 5GHz simultaneously (300Mbps and 867Mbps respectively).
+The Spot Finder technology makes it easier for users to set up the amplifier and place it in an ideal location.
+Dual-band technology enables the amplifier to transmit at 2.4GHz and 5GHz simultaneously (300Mbps and 867Mbps respectively).

 However, if covering a large area isn’t your priority, the NETGEAR EX6200 offers better speeds and throughput, but it obviously comes at a higher price.